European nations at the FIFA World Cup

-Association football is the most popular sport in nearly every European country, and UEFA is one of the six confederations of world football's governing body FIFA.
+Association football is the most popular sport in nearly every European country, and UEFA, the governing body of European football, is one of the six continental confederations that constitute FIFA.
 UEFA contains 55 national association members, some of which are partially or entirely located in Asia.
-A total of 33 of the current members of UEFA have competed at the men's FIFA World Cup, while the defunct East Germany qualified once.
+A total of 33 of the current members of UEFA have competed at the FIFA World Cup, while the defunct East Germany qualified once, in 1974.

-European nations have won the FIFA World Cup a record 12 times.
+European nations have won the FIFA World Cup a record 13 times, with Germany and Italy winning four times, France and Spain winning twice each, and England once.
+UEFA countries have hosted the finals eleven times.

+Every edition of the tournament has had at least one European nation finishing in the top four.